Lartu/mitsubachi/README.md

 user-to-user messaging and channel / group (known in Mitsubachi as "_distribution lists_") chat.

-I designed the Mitsubachi protocol because I found that most common, open chat protocols (IRC, XMPP, etc.) are to complex to implement properly and completely.
+I designed the Mitsubachi protocol because I found that most common, open chat protocols (IRC, XMPP, etc.) are to complex too implement properly and completely.
 Writing a very bare-bones IRC client is easy, but implementing the whole protocol is not.
 XMPP messages are way to heavy to be reliable on high-latency, low-bandwidth networks.
 The protocol is also very complex for an amateur, casual client / server writer to implement.
 Mitsubachi